thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 files will be used, but we could create our own implementations if we wanted, for example, to obtain messages from a database.

-However, we have not specified a message resolver to our Template Engine during initialization, and that means that our application is using the _Standard Message Resolver_, implemented by class `org.thymeleaf.messageresolver.StandardMessageResolver`.
+However, we have not specified a message resolver for our template engine during initialization, and that means that our application is using the _Standard Message Resolver_, implemented by `org.thymeleaf.messageresolver.StandardMessageResolver`.

-This standard message resolver expects to find messages for `/WEB-INF/templates/home.html` in .properties files in the same folder and with the same name as the template,
+The standard message resolver expects to find messages for `/WEB-INF/templates/home.html` in properties files in the same folder and with the same name as the template,
 like:

  * `/WEB-INF/templates/home_en.properties` for English texts.
  * `/WEB-INF/templates/home_es.properties` for Spanish language texts.
  * `/WEB-INF/templates/home_pt_BR.properties` for Portuguese (Brazil) language
    texts.
- * `/WEB-INF/templates/home.properties` for default texts (if locale is not matched).
+ * `/WEB-INF/templates/home.properties` for default texts (if the locale is not matched).

 Let's have a look at our `home_es.properties` file: